matloff/TidyverseSkeptic/README.md

 *Advanced R* (2nd. ed.).

 Nevertheless, I believe that **RStudio took a wrong turn when it decided to promote the Tidyverse** for beginning learners who have no prior coding background.
+Tidy makes it more difficult for noncoders to learn R, and leaves them less able to productively.

 ## TEACHABILITY OVERVIEW

-* My biggest concern is involves teaching of R.  **Tidy makes it more DIFFICULT for nonprogrammer learners of R to become proficient in the language**.
+* Again, my focus here is on teaching R to those with little or no coding background.

 * The Tidyverse arose from the desire to have a set of functions/packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
 The Tidyverse also borrows from other "purist" computer science (CS) philosophies, notably *functional programming* (FP).
 The latter is abstract and theoretical, DIFFICULT EVEN FOR CS STUDENTS, and thus it is clear that **Tidy is an unwise approach for nonprogrammer students of R.**

 *  In other words, the **Tidyverse is general is far too complex for learners without prior coding background**, causing what psychologists call